Brown-BIOL2430-S04-Fall2015/syllabus/syllabus.md

 - [knitr](http://yihui.name/knitr/), install via the R package manager rather than as a separate download
 - [pandoc](http://pandoc.org/)

+The two topics today have a lot in common.
+We embed R code in markdown documents that changes the document according to data when executed by knitr.
+We embed d3 javascript in html documents that changes the document according to data when executed by the browser.

 #### Executable manuscripts

 Markdown